aripnokihs/PittSoundMap/README.md

 The Pitt Map of Sounds is an interactive platform that enhances **accessibility on campus** while also helping **alumni reconnect with familiar places** through sound.

-* For **current students and visitors**, the map provides auditory cues about traffic signals, daily campus activity, and special events — supporting users with visual impairments or those seeking greater spatial awareness.
-* For **alumni**, the map serves as an immersive memory portal, allowing them to hear iconic campus sounds (Cathedral bells, Schenley Plaza chatter, Forbes traffic lights) and relive their Pitt experience.

 ## ✨ Features

 * 📍 **Interactive Map (Leaflet.js)**: Explore Pitt landmarks, tap pins, and hear authentic recordings.